Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

-The \textit{recreational cluster}, made up of parks in suburban Paris, shows distinct app usage patterns, differing not only from the rest of the city but also from the other two park clusters.
-As shown by the $t$-tests (Appendix \autoref{tab:significant_dif_tests2}), recreational parks displayed significant differences in app preferences across all categories except games.
-Unlike cultural and lunchbreak parks, recreational parks had higher usage across most app categories, except for music and social media.
-Notably, they were the only parks with increased use of fitness apps, along with higher engagement in news and travel categories.
-Combined with insights from \autoref{fig:park_categories_insights}B, where recreational parks had the lowest overall traffic, these findings suggest that these parks serve a unique role.
-They offer a setting for relaxation and everyday routines while encouraging physical activity and limiting social media use.
+The \textit{Recreational} parks present distinct app preference patterns not only from the rest of the city, but also from the other two park clusters, with significant differences for almost all app categories (statistical tests detailed in Supplementary Information).
+Recreational parks show over-utilization across most app categories, except for music and social media.
+Notably, they are the only parks with increased use of fitness apps, along with higher engagement in news and travel categories.
+Combined with the insight that \textit{Recreational} parks have the lowest overall traffic (\autoref{fig:park_categories_insights}B), these findings suggest that these parks serve a unique role, offering a setting for relaxation and everyday routines while encouraging physical activity and limiting social media use.
 When visitors use their phones, they tend to favor apps for reading and planning.